-The proposed foul water drainage system is illustrated in the services drawings and will discharge to the public drainage system.
+The proposed foul water drainage system is illustrated in the services drawings and will discharge to the public system located on the public road with a gravity outfall.
 All works will be in accordance with Irish Water Specifications and details.